LXJS/training-koa/05-error-handling/README.md

 ## Exercise

-Create an error handler that returns `internal server error` and emits the error on `app`.
+Create an error handler that intercepts downstream errors, responds to the client with `internal server error`, and emits the error on `app`.